-• Support and stimulate development of models and practices for empowerment of people and communities;
+- development of models and practices for empowerment of parents, families and communities;

-• Stimulate civil organisations to work with children and families for inclusion and support not only in social services;
+- work with children and families for social inclusion and support outside social services;

-• Demonstrate together with our partners working successful practices that might be disseminated around the country;
+- demonstration of working successful practices that might be implemented in other parts of the country;

-• Provoke changes in practices and policies for care for children through evidence from evaluated projects of supported organisations;
+- provoking changes in practices and policies in care for children through evidence from evaluated projects of supported local organisations;

-• Encourage and support civil organisation working with children to understand and include in their daily work the principles: Child rights based, Child participation, Non-discrimination, Best interests of the child, Respecting and building on strengths and Do no harm;
+- encourage and support for local civil organisations in their direct work with children to understand and include in their daily work the principles: Child rights based, Child participation, Non-discrimination, Best interests of the child, Respecting and building on strengths and Do no harm;

-• contribute to equal opportunities for children from birth to school age and prevention of negative effects of poverty and lack of parenting skills on welfare and educational development of children by providing support for families in underdeveloped communities.
+- contributing to equal opportunities for children from birth to preschool age and prevention of negative effects of poverty and lack of parenting skills on the welfare and educational development of children by providing support for families in underdeveloped communities.